mahlheim/fantastic-rotary-phone/README.md

-# fantastic-rotary-phone
-Module 6 Challenge: Server-Side APIs Weather Dashboard
+# Module 6 Challenge: Server-Side APIs Weather Dashboard

+## Description

+## Installation

+N/A

+## Usage

+## License

+Please refer to the license in the repo.